 If you are experiencing a buildup of debt because of unpaid taxes and are getting bullied by the IRS, you need to contact an attorney.
 Without an attorney, unmanaged debt can lead to anxiety and excess stress.
-We understand the struggle debt can cause, and how difficult it can be to repay taxes.
+We understand the struggle debt can cause and how difficult it can be to repay taxes.
 Our knowledge about the best methods to take when alleviating debts to the IRS comes from years of experience.
-With the help of an attorney that focuses on tax debt resolution, you can be on the road to being debt free.
+With the help of an attorney who focuses on tax debt resolution, you can be on the road to being debt-free.

-For over twenty years, Bradford Law Offices, PLLC has been in the business of guiding people through the twisted world of tax collection and the IRS.
+For over 25 years, Bradford Law Offices has guided people through the twisted world of tax collection and the IRS.
 Our firm has helped over three thousand people going through rough financial patches in their lives.
 We have experience with tax problems at the residential, commercial, and government levels.
-It’s so easy to fall into tax debt that it almost seems like the system is designed to trap innocent people.
+It’s so easy to fall into tax debt these days that it almost seems like they designed the system to trap innocent people.
 But if you find yourself in that trap, know that you do not have to get out of it alone.
 We are here to help.

-Our firm has been a pillar of the community of North Carolina since we were established in 1996.
-Our clients are families and local businesses; neighbors and friends who are much more than the IRS sees them—a number.
+Our firm has been a pillar of the community of North Carolina since our founding in 1996.
+Our clients are families and local businesses, neighbors, and friends who are much more than the IRS sees them—a number.
 We believe that everyone deserves a second chance.
 Don’t let your tax debt control your life.
-Call a Raleigh tax attorney who focuses on helping people like you start down the road to becoming debt free.
-Call us at (919) 758-8879 to schedule an initial consultation and walk through your legal options with an experienced representative.
+Call a Raleigh business bankruptcy attorney who focuses on helping people like you start down the road to becoming debt-free.
+Call us at (919) 758-8879 to schedule an initial consultation with an experienced representative.

 Do I Need a Tax Debt Resolution Attorney?

-Why Should I Choose Bradford Law Offices, PLLC to Help Resolve My Tax Debt?
+Why Should I Choose Bradford Law Offices to Help Resolve My Tax Debt?

 The Ways We Can Help You Can Resolve Your Tax Debt

-You just want to be debt free as soon as possible, that’s where our attorney’s come in.
+You just want to be debt-free as soon as possible.
+That’s where our attorneys come in.
 When it comes to owing the IRS an outrageous amount of debt in taxes, there are a variety of legal avenues to pursue.
 Attempting these financial plans without the help of a legal professional can be difficult and can lengthen the process.
-A list of some of the plans our firm can help you with include:
+A list of some of the plans our firm can help you with includes:

 - Offer in Compromise: This plan allows those who qualify to repay their tax debts at a lower settlement than what was originally owed.
-Meeting the qualifications for this plans often requires thorough proof that the debt is far outside of the sum of one’s assets and financial earnings.
+Meeting its qualifications often requires thorough proof that the debt is far outside of the sum of one’s assets and financial earnings.
 There are also other requirements one must meet.

 - Currently Not Collectible: With this program, the IRS will choose not to collect on someone’s tax debt for a window of a year or two.
-This allows the taxpayer time to form an explanation and thorough description on how you plan to repay your tax debt without the IRS reclaiming everything.
+This allows the taxpayer time to form an explanation and thorough description of how they plan to repay their tax debt without the IRS reclaiming everything.
 Having legal help negotiate this kind of plan is critical.

 - Bankruptcy: One should consider bankruptcy if they are eligible for tax discharges.
 There are numerous types of bankruptcy depending on your financial status and currently held assets.
-Our firm is experienced in practically all areas of bankruptcy and can help find out which chapter best suits your situation.
+Our firm has experience in practically all bankruptcy areas and can help determine which chapter best suits your situation.

 Thankfully, we can tailor multiple plans to anyone facing a large amount of tax debt.
-However, due to the intricacies of tax codes and law, the best solution is never apparent and often hidden in muddy regulations.
+However, due to the intricacies of tax codes and law, the best solution is never apparent and often hides in muddy regulations.
 Our attorneys can help anyone facing unreasonable tax debt find the best solution to their dilemma.

 What Do I Do If I Get a Notice from the IRS?

-- They need to let you know of any delays in the processing of your tax return
+- They need to inform you of any delays in processing your tax return.

 Our firm can help you move forward if you have received any kind of notification from the IRS recently.
-If there is a potentially long and drawn out debt collection process ahead of you, contacting an attorney specializing in tax debt resolution should be your first step towards financial freedom.
+If there is a potentially long and drawn-out debt collection process ahead of you, contacting an attorney specializing in tax debt resolution should be your first step toward financial freedom.